TabelO-1/DND/Events/Christmas Event/R3 The Frozen Floor.md

 3. **Race Against Time:** The frozen floor is slowly melting, and players must navigate the grid efficiently.
 If they take too long, the ice beneath them will weaken, increasing the risk of falling through.

 *The room presents a delicate balance between cooperation and competition.
 The players must work together to reach the end, but the possessor of the map holds a crucial advantage.
 Whether they choose to share the information or use it to gain a personal edge will significantly impact the group's success in crossing the frozen floor and obtaining the Christmas star.*

+Floor III - Frozen Floor:
+"Beneath the frost, a floor of cold,
+Navigate wisely, secrets to unfold.
+Ice may crack, peril be near,
+But with unity, victory is clear."